cloud-custodian/cloud-custodian/docs/source/azure/policy/genericarmaction.rst

 Generic Actions
 ================

-These actions can be applied to a specific resource type, such as ``azure.vm``, or they can be applied to all Azure resources by using ``azure.armresource`` as the resource type.
+These actions can be applied to a specific resource type, such as ``azure.vm``.

 Tags
 -----